MilosMosovsky/graphql-faker/Customization.md

 - `label` will be resolved to `words`
 - `Product.name` will be resolved to `productName`

-You can pass in your own custom `typeMap` and `fieldMap` in the config object
+You can pass in your own custom `typeMap` and `fieldMap` in the config object as demonstrated in the example below:

+Note: You can further customize how mapping is done by passing custom resolvers (see further below)

 ```js
 const { maps } = require("graphql-faker");